OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Self_Test.md

 For more information on tests, refer to the chapter "[Configure tests](../learningresources/Configure_tests.md)".
 The chapter "[Tests at course level](../learningresources/Tests_at_course_level.md)" is particularly relevant here.

-A more complex alternative to the self-test is the course element Exercise.
+A more complex alternative to the self-test is the course element "Practice".